erik73/app-influxdbv2/influxdbv2/DOCS.md

 ## First Run

 Make sure, that the required port `8086` is not in use by another app (e.g. official InfluxDB1) or just alter it to another port.
-I'm going fine with `8087`.
+Use for example `8087`.
 You can just change the post in the app configurations.

 ![](../images/config1.jpg)

 After the app has been started, please navigate to it's landing page by replacing the ip and the port in the following URL: http://192.168.1.x:8087

 On the first run, you have to fill in a `Username`, `Password`, `Organization Name` and `Bucket Name`.
 ![](../images/setup1.jpg)

 If you are presented with an `API-Token` please note it down, you will need it later in your homeassistant configuration
 ![](../images/setup2.jpg)

 ## Configuration